pebble-dev/pebble-dev.github.io/tos.md

 While using Rebble, you agree that you will not under any circumstances:

 - harass, abuse, threaten, or incite violence towards any individual or group, including Rebble employees, officers, and agents, or other Rebble Users;
-- use our servers for any form of excessive automated bulk activity (for example, spamming), or relay any other form of unsolicited advertising or solicitation through our servers, such as get-rich-quick schemes;
+- use our servers for any form of excessive automated bulk activity (for example, spamming or scraping, as defined below), or relay any other form of unsolicited advertising or solicitation through our servers, such as get-rich-quick schemes;
 - attempt to disrupt or tamper with Rebble's servers in ways that could harm our Website or Service, to place undue burden on Rebble's servers through automated means, or to access Rebble's Service in ways that exceed your authorization (other than those authorized by the Rebble Bug Bounty program);
 - impersonate any person or entity, including any of our employees or representatives, including through false association with Rebble, or by fraudulently misrepresenting your identity or site's purpose; or
 - violate the privacy of any third party, such as by posting another person's personal information without consent.

 #### 4. Services Usage Limits
-You agree not to reproduce, duplicate, copy, sell, resell or exploit any portion of the Service, use of the Service, or access to the Service without Rebble's express written permission.
+You agree not to reproduce, duplicate, copy, sell, resell or exploit any portion of the Service, use of the Service, access to the Service, or Content accessed through use of the Service, without Rebble's express written permission.

 #### 5. Scraping
-Scraping refers to extracting data from our Website via an automated process, such as a bot or webcrawler.
-It does not refer to the collection of information through Rebble's API.
+Scraping refers to extracting data from our Website via an automated process, such as a bot or webcrawler, including collection of information through Rebble's API.
 Please see [Section g](#g-api-terms) for our API Terms.
 You may scrape the website for the following reasons:

-- Researchers may scrape public, non-personal information from Rebble for research purposes, only if any publications resulting from that research are open access.
+- Researchers may scrape public, non-personal information from Rebble for non-commercial research purposes, only if any publications resulting from that research are open access.
 - Archivists may scrape Rebble for public data for archival purposes.

 You may not scrape Rebble for spamming purposes, including for the purposes of selling Rebble users' personal information.

+You may not scrape Rebble for commercial purposes, and you may not use Content that you have collected from Rebble for commercial purposes.

 All use of Rebble data gathered through scraping must comply with the [Rebble Privacy Statement](https://rebble.io/privacy).